systemd

 Yes.
 When your nodes are connected to a Netdata parent, all their functions are available via the parent's UI.
 So, from the parent UI, you can access the functions of all your nodes.

-Keep in mind that to protect your privacy, in order to access Netdata functions, you need a free Netdata Cloud account.
+Keep in mind that to protect your privacy, to access Netdata functions, you need a free Netdata Cloud account.

 Is any of my data exposed to Netdata Cloud from this plugin?